The myth of Enuma Elish or the Babylonian creation epic

 ancient gods Babylon city

-The Gods' Assembly and Babylon's rise
+The gods' assembly and Babylon's rise

-This became the magnificent city of Babylon and its grand temple, Esagila.
 This temple served as Marduk's earthly home and a central meeting place for the gods.

 Marduk then set universal laws and divided power among the gods, making his rule supreme over all.
 The gods put down their weapons, and Anu even named Marduk's bow and placed it in heaven as the constellation Canis Major.